ShirinJafarZadeh/Predicting-Heart-Disease/README.md

 ### Heart Disease Data Dictionary

-A data dictionary describes the data you're dealing with.
-Not all datasets come with them so this is where you may have to do your research or ask a **subject matter expert** (someone who knows about the data) for more.

 The following are the features we'll use to predict our target variable (heart disease or no heart disease).

 1. age - age in years